bsodmike/easy-twitch-streaming-in-linux/README.md

 On my i7 6850K gaming rig, I am able to push 20,000 Kbps stream to the rtmp box over a GigE link easily; however, I've experience glitches in OBS when pushing > 50,000 Kbps; I'm pushing at such a high rate so as to persist footage as 2K 'source'.

+### What if I want to push to YouTube as well?

+Simple, in your `nginx.conf` file in the `liveout` block, simply add another `push <URI>;` entry, for each service you wish to _concurrently_ push your stream to.
+The only bottleneck apart from computing power that you'll face is Ajit Pai *cough* I mean your interwebs connection!!

+**I swear, that was an honest mistake...

 ## How to use

 * For the simplest case, just run the following in the root of this repo: